lsst-dm/DMTN-092/index.rst

 ============

 This document describes how the Alert Production or Raw Calibration Validation pipelines are invoked and how they communicate with the Butler and Prompt Products Database.
+It also describes how metrics they produce are returned to Summit systems.

 .. _invoking-ap: